ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/adc_LTC2311_v3.rst

 - CPHA CPOL and SCLK frequency of the SPI interface are configurable by software
-- Read only Serial Peripheral Interface (SPI).
+- Read only SPI.
 Only a **unidirectional** communication from the ADC to FPGA is possible.
 - Single ended output of the core interface.
 In order to interact with the analog adapter board which is connected via LVDS a differential buffer needs to be placed at the output of the IP core.
 The core